hartwigmedical/hmftools/serve/README.md

  the actionable output.

  Within the Hartwig pipeline, SERVE output is used in the following manner:
-  - The known output is used in various algorithms for specific reasons.
+  - The known output is used in various algorithms for various purposes.
 For example, the known hotspots produced by SERVE are used by
   [SAGE](../sage/README.md) as the definition of the highest tier of calling.
   - The actionable output is the database that [PROTECT](../protect/README.md) bases its clinical evidence matching on.